Portugal StartUp Visa: A Guide for US Entrepreneurs

 As soon as the business incubator registers your incubation contract, the IAPMEI, I.P will upload an online declaration indicating the agreement to incubate.

 It will take the IAPMEI, I.P a maximum of 30 working days to provide the final decision on your application.
-You will get feedback on your account within three working days after the decision.
-You need to check your account for updates consistently.

-What Does the Incubation Contract Entail?
+What Does The Incubation Contract Entail?

 The incubation contract must cover the following areas: